Avocados, avocado oil and cellulite: facts and myths

 having avocado or avocado oil on the day that you receive a cellulite treatment

 One thing is certain, if you do undergo any cellulite procedure do not have anything containing carbs, sugars, alcohol or fat, including healthy fat, such as avocado oil or olive oil) on the day of the treatment.
-You can have still have veg, lean protein and berry fruits and a single avocado on treatment day is absolutely fine.

 This is to trick the body that it undergoes starvation and in this way maximise the release of fat from fat cells, that a good cellulite treatment should stimulate (not many cellulite treatments do that, but that’s another story…).